ideenak/Tick-Tok/README.md

 3. Download Google Sheets and Google Drive api credentials from https://cloud.google.com/apis/

 ```
-Replace api credentials in /auth with new downloaded credentials
+Replace api credentials file in /auth with new downloaded credentials
 ```

 4. Create google form to gather portfolio information and google sheet to store data